• Skip to primary navigation

 Matthews was Composer-in-Association with the Hallé – for whom he completed his orchestrations of Debussy’s 24 Preludes in 2007 – from 2001-10.
 He is now the orchestra’s Composer Emeritus.

-His violin concerto for Leila Josefowicz and the CBSO was premiered in 2009.
+His Horn Concerto for Richard Watkins and the Philharmonia was first performed in 2001, the Violin Concerto for Leila Josefowicz and the CBSO premiered in 2009.
 In 2011 he completed works for the London Sinfonietta, City of London Sinfonia and Leipzig Gewandhaus.
-He wrote his 4th String Quartet, for the Elias Quartet, in 2012, and his 5th, for the Tanglewood Music Center, in 2015; Spiralling was written for Spira Mirabilis in 2014; The Pied Piper, a collaboration with Michael Morpurgo, was performed by the LPO in 2015.
+He wrote his 4th String Quartet, for the Elias Quartet, in 2012, and his 5th, for the Tanglewood Music Center, in 2015.
+Spiralling was written for Spira Mirabilis in 2014; The Pied Piper, a collaboration with Michael Morpurgo, was performed by the LPO in 2015.
+Three recent major vocal works are Spleen: A Land of Rain for the BCMG (2017), As time returns for the London Sinfonietta (2018) and Seascapes for the Nash Ensemble (2020).
+A large-scale orchestral work, Mosaics, was composed in 2020 and performed by the LSO in May 2023.
+He is currently working with William Boyd on an opera, A Visit to Friends, to be performed at the 2025 Aldeburgh Festival.

 Colin Matthews’ music is published by Faber Music